Part One: Rules common to all types of insurance

 In the event of the insurer having to refund the assured’s disbursements, interest does not accrue until the date of the disbursement, cf. sub-clause 1, second sentence.
 Thus, no interest is charged on costs that have not yet been incurred.

 If the assured has had disbursements at different times, interest shall be calculated separately for each disbursement.
 In such cases, the deductible shall be apportioned over the various disbursements on a proportional basis so that the assured can only claim interest on that part of the disbursement which exceeds the relevant proportion of the deductible, cf. the Commentary on Cl.
 12-18.

 The provision in sub-clause 2, first sentence, regulates the duty to pay interest if the assured fails to provide information under Cl.
-5-1; in that event, he cannot claim interest for the loss of time resulting from the delay.
+5-1; in that event, interest cannot be claimed for the loss of time resulting from the delay.

 By making payments on account the insurer will, to a large extent, eliminate the duty to pay interest.
-If the assured refuses to accept such payments on account, or if he unrightfully refuses to accept settlement, wholly or in part, he cannot claim interest for the resulting loss of time, cf. sub-clause 2, second sentence.
+If the assured refuses to accept such payments on account, or unrightfully refuses to accept settlement, wholly or in part, interest cannot be claimed for the resulting loss of time, cf. sub-clause 2, second sentence.

-Sub-clause 4 was amended in 2013 to abolish the reference to the Norwegian Interest Act.
-Instead the rate for overdue payments is to be the same rate as in sub-clause 3 with an addition of 2%.
-This amendment will further facilitate calculation of interest on overdue payments.
+Sub-clause 4 provides that the rate for overdue payments is to be the same rate as in sub-clause 3 with an addition of 2 percentage points.

 Pursuant to Cl.
 4-19 (b), interest shall be covered in addition to the sum insured.